 Last but not least, Italy is the ultimate foodie destination.
 While adults can indulge in the most gourmet style dishes; children will have their fair share of the perfect pizza, pasta, cotoletta alla milanese, tiramisu and gelato.
 Can’t go wrong with that!

 Andorra is a tiny country sandwiched between Spain and France with just 60,000 inhabitants and an average altitude of 2,000m.
-The main draw for visitors is the kilometers of snow and ski slopes with all levels of difficulty making them perfect for going with small kids that may be less proficient or first time skiers.
+The main draw for visitors is the kilometres of snow and ski slopes with all levels of difficulty making them perfect for going with small kids that may be less proficient or first time skiers.

 Aside from the host of ski-related activities, there are a lot of things to do in Andorra from the many centuries old Romanesque churches to hot springs at Caldea, the largest thermal spa complex in Europe which has day and night activities and pools for all age levels.

 Are you looking for that European holiday charm without the frigid temperatures?
 Look no further than Barcelona!

 Barcelona has an easy-going atmosphere and children are welcome almost everywhere.

 The winter is mild, with average daytime high temperatures of 55-62 Fahrenheit or 14-18 degrees Celsius, and very few rainy days.
 Additional layers, like a hat or scarf, are needed after the early-evening sunset.

-Outdoors, families can enjoy the open-air top level of a hop on hop off bus tour, feed birds on Placa de Catalunya, ride the cable car up to Montjuic and run around, or check out the paths along the seaside and harbor.
+Outdoors, families can enjoy the open-air top level of a hop on hop off bus tour, feed birds on Placa de Catalunya, ride the cable car up to Montjuic and run around, or check out the paths along the seaside and harbour.

 Indoors, families can tour Camp Nou, Europe’s largest football stadium, explore the highly-rated CosmoCaixa science museum, and have fun with interactive exhibits at the Maritime Museum or the Chocolate Museum.

-For a tasty treat in cool weather, try churros con chocolate, a regional favorite of sweet, donut-like long breads dunked into a cup of warm chocolate pudding.
+For a tasty treat in cool weather, try churros con chocolate, a regional favourite of sweet, donut-like long breads dunked into a cup of warm chocolate pudding.

 Getting to Barcelona is easy.
 The main railway station, Barcelona Sants, handles high-speed trains from far and wide, and the Barcelona airport receives regional and international flights.
 In the city, there are multiple transportation options such as shuttle, bus, taxi, or rapid transit.